icedteafrog/CreativeHousing/README.md

 The code is not tested or anything, it's just mashed up into a repository. node part is decompiled as the code was lost.

+This plugin belongs to the Gold-Zone.cz Network, and is shared with the approval of the Founder.

 ## How to (probably) use
 I have no fucking idea.
 Run these plugins, create your database tables, run the node runnable on your machine, and watch your machine's ram get eaten I guess?